 Allanbank is the complete opposite of that.
 It is a bare house, having been severely damaged by a fire.
 There is no posh furniture, expensive paintings or red ropes to stand behind.
 It is an interactive experience.

 The National Trust did a survey to find out what members wanted to do with the property and the overwhelming feedback was to leave it as it was after the fire and keep the ‘this house is your house’ feel that the place had.
 That’s exactly what they have done.

 You can sit by the fire and enjoy reading a book you have taken from the bookshelf.
 You can sit by the big window and enjoy watching the Red Squirrels heading for the feeders (Allanbank is one of the very few places you can see this lovely creatures in England).

-I loved heading to the craft room, grabbing some paint and painting a picture alongside a whole heap of kids and some other adults too.
-There was lots of laughing and admiring of everyone’s efforts.
+There is a craft room, where you can create your own artwork.
+It was great to enjoy lots laughing and admiring of everyone’s efforts.
 It wasn’t an organised event, you just head in, pick up whatever art material you want and make something.

 In the stable outside there was quite an interesting film about the place.

-It was fab to be able to make myself a cup of tea and sit in the kitchen area with other visitors.
+You can make yourself a cup of tea and sit in the kitchen area with other visitors.
 It really did feel like it was our house.